catharinadepari/storymap/README.md

 <img src="img/s3.png" width='600'><br>

-The **`seventh page`** is the end of the storymap with 'working together' and 'trusting scientists' suggested by a local ctizen as the resolution of the pandemic and the following man-made disaster.<br>
+The **`seventh page`** is the end of the storymap with 'working together' and 'trusting scientists' suggested by a local citizen as the resolution.
+In this page, I also included the acknowledgement/credits.<br>

 <img src="img/s4.png" width='600'><br>

 The 3 narrative elements of this web map include:
 <br>
 1. **Set-Up Act**<br>
 In terms of **`settings`**, the locus of this storymap is **New York State** that comprises 62 counties.
-The **`key characters`** involved are the citizens of the **New York State** and the **Governor Andrew Cuomo**.
-The **problem** is the pandemic that disrupts the lives of people in the New York State along with Governor's pause order that  raised public outrage and protests.
+The **`key characters`** are the citizens of the **New York State** and the **Governor Andrew Cuomo**.
+The **problem** is the pandemic that disrupts the lives of people in the New York State and was complicated by public outrage due to the Governor's Pause Order.
 The **time frame** is the current time where the pandemic and pause order are still taking place.<br>

 <img src="img/pg5.png" width='900'><br>

 2. **Conflict Act**<br>
-The **`key issue`** of the story is the **vulnerability of people in New York State to the pandemic that increases as poverty and violance firearm rates of this state are relatively higher than other states in the U.S**.
-All factors associated with uncertainty in this state were transferred into thematic spatial maps (i.e., COVID-19 case, tweets over pause order, median household income, violance firearm rate, voluntary centers) in sequential and systematic/linear order.
-The linearity is aimed at showing the link between the socio-economic factors and its concentration in Bronx and New York cities. <br>
+The **`key issue`** of the story is the **increasing vulnerability of people in New York State to the pandemic due to the high level of poverty and violance firearm rates in this state**.
+All factors linked to the pandemic were transferred into thematic maps (i.e., COVID-19 case, tweets over pause order, median household income, violance firearm rate, voluntary centers) in a linear order. <br>

 <img src="img/pg6.png" width='900'><br>

 3. **Resolution Act**<br>
-The **recommendations** offered are: 1) the need of people to embrace the pandemic as a opportunity to innovate, change, and reconsider the value of social cohesion to increase resilience to pandemic; 2) working together and listening to scientists to deal with the pandemic as suggested by local residents and shown on the last page of this web map.<br>
+The **recommendations** offered are: 1) the need of people to embrace the pandemic as a opportunity to innovate, change, and reconsider the value of social cohesion to increase resilience to pandemic; 2) working together and listening to scientists to deal with the pandemic as suggested by a local resident and shown on the last page of this storymap.<br>

 <img src="img/pg7.png" width='900'><br>

 ## :mag_right: Data Sources
-This storymap used data that are compiled from various and reliable resources belong to the U.S. government, electronic mass media, organization's websites, and twitter.
+This storymap used data that are compiled from various resources mainly belong to the U.S. and state's governments, electronic mass media, organization's websites, and twitter.
 For creating spatial maps, most of these data, need to be converted into GeoJson file.
-Besides that, for attaching icon or markert using *pointToLayer* to map, I added longitude and latitude of the location of each food pantry and homeless shelter.
-To obtain the location coordinates, I firstly accessed the addresses of those places via google map. <br>
+For attaching icon or markert using *pointToLayer* to the map, I added longitude and latitude of the location of each food pantry and homeless shelter.
+To obtain the location coordinates, I accessed the addresses of those places via google map.
+For the layers' colors, I utilized A [bivariate choropleth palette benerator](https://jakobzhao.github.io/storymap/assets/color.html). <br>

 | Data file | Data Type | Description| Sources |
 | --------- | --------- | ---------- | ------- |